 The information we collect will vary across HeadStart but includes:

 - Information given to us.
-For example, many of our services require us to collect a register of attendees which might include names, contact details, medical information, consent forms.
+For example, many of our services require us to collect a register of attendees which might include names, contact details, medical information, consent forms

 - Information we get from people participating in HeadStart.
-We collect information about the services used and how people use them, like how many times someone attends an activity or which activities people have taken part in.
+We collect information about the services used and how people use them, like how many times someone attends an activity or which activities people have taken part in

 - Additional information for research.
 For example we might interview or observe participation in HeadStart and make transcripts so that we can learn more about how HeadStart is working

 - Media.
 We may collect photographs, video or audio, information from social media.
 For example we may get young people to produce video logs (vlogs).
+We will follow council policies regarding the use of this information and provide options for when and how it will be used

 What we collect information for